Department of Criminal Justice and Criminology

 Danielle Sheldon Rudes, PHD, Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Calif-Irvine; MA, Univ of Calif-Irvine; MA, Univ of New Orleans; BA, Suny At Plattsburgh

-Elisa Luca Toman, PHD, Associate Professor of Criminal Justice, Department of Criminal Justice & Criminology, PHD, Univ of South Florida; MS, Univ of Central Florida; BA, Univ of Miami
+Mark Christopher Saber, PHD, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Texas At Dallas; MS, Univ of Texas At Dallas; MA, Univ of Texas-Arlington; BA, Univ of Texas-Arlington

 Michael Scott Vaughn, PHD, Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Sam Houston State University; MS, University of Central Missouri; BS, University of Central Missouri